qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 ### Close Button

 The close button is not shown by default.
-To show it, set `[showCloseButton]` to true.
+To show it, set `[showCloseButton]` to `true`.

-If you want to show it, you can decide if the button is placed inside or outside your content.
+If you want to show it, you can decide if the button is placed inside or outside your Container.
 By default, it is placed outside.
 To place it within the content set `[innerCloseButton]` to `true`.

-> When the Close Button is outside the content, you can define the margin of the actual content to the close button.
-Look at the [Content Section](#content) to see how.
+> You can define the space of the actual content to the Close Button (inside) and the space of the Container to the Close Button (outside).
+Look at the [Content Section - Spacing](#content) to see how.

 It is a transparent button positioned in the top right corner with a black cross in it.
 You can also adjust the styling of the button and the svg icon for your needs.